The Big Three's Lack of Success With the Peace Settlement

 What was Georges Clemenceau not satisfied with about the terms of the Treaty of Versailles?

-Clemenceau was not satisfied with the because:
+Clemenceau was not satisfied with the treaty because:

-The French people felt Clemenceau did not achieve the revenge they wanted, and voted Clemenceau out of office in the next election.
+• The French people felt Clemenceau did not achieve the revenge they wanted, and voted Clemenceau out of office in the next election.
 Clemenceau was not satisfied as he didn't get revenge.

-He was not satisfied as the set were far less than he wanted.
+• He was not satisfied as the reparations set were far less than he wanted.
 The war cost France approximately 200 billion francs, therefore he did not achieve his aim of recovering the losses of the war through reparations.

 What was David Lloyd George not satisfied with about the terms of the Treaty of Versailles?

-Lloyd George wasn't satisfied because he wanted a settlement that would reduce the risk of another war.
-He felt that the was too harsh and as a consequence Britain would have to fight another war in 25 years time.
+• Lloyd George wasn't satisfied because he wanted a settlement that would reduce the risk of another war.
+He felt that the treaty was too harsh and as a consequence Britain would have to fight another war in 25 years time.

 What was Woodrow Wilson not satisfied with about the terms of the Treaty of Versailles?